openhab/openhab-addons/bundles/org.openhab.binding.nuvo/README.md

 Some notes:

 * If the port is set to 5006, the binding will adjust its protocol to connect to the Nuvo amplifier thing via an MPS4 IP connection.
 * MPS4 connections do not support commands using `SxDISPINFO`& `SxDISPLINE` (display_lineN channels) including those outlined in the advanced rules section below.
+In this case,`SxDISPINFOTWO` and `SxDISPLINES` must be used instead.
+See the *very advanced* rule examples below.
 * As of OH 3.4.0, the binding supports NuvoNet source communication for any/all of the amplifier's 6 inputs but only when using an MPS4 connection.
 * By implementing NuvoNet communication, the binding can now support sending custom menus, custom favorite lists, album art, etc. to the Nuvo keypads for each source configured as an openHAB NuvoNet source.
 * If a zone has a maximum volume limit configured by the Nuvo configurator, the volume slider will automatically drop back to that level if set above the configured limit.